 On the way back, an adult Marsh Harrier flew north over the marsh towards Nets cafe, and a low-flying Airbus Beluga put practically everything up on the marsh.

-Moving on to Parkgate, there were a good selection of Waders in front of the strand.
+Moving on to Parkgate, there was a good selection of Waders in front of the strand.
 I connected with 4 Eurasian Spoonbills, Spotted Redshank, 5 Ruff, 14 Greenshank, 20+ Black-tailed Godwit, and a Common Sandpiper.

 Eurasian Spoonbill, five have been on the marsh recently